tejasjadhav0704-sketch/Views-Layouts-Android/README.md

 # Android Views & Layout Practice 📱

-This project was made while learning Android Views, XML layouts, and basic UI designing using Kotlin.
-Not gonna lie 😄
+This project was made while learning Android Views, XML layouts, and basic UI designing using Kotlin Not gonna lie 😄
 Initially I thought Android UI would be easy…
 Then ConstraintLayout entered the chat.